lgastako/resume/README.md

 ## Objective

-Motivated and innovative software engineer with over a decade of experience in leading engineering teams, designing cutting-edge tools, and fostering collaboration across departments.
-Seeking to leverage extensive background in tool development, AI integrations, and team leadership to contribute to the Engineering Acceleration team at OpenAI.

 Enthusiastic software engineer with a passion for developing innovative AI solutions and a proven track record in leading engineering teams.
 Eager to contribute to Anthropic's mission of responsibly managing and advancing